 All approaches to Sinister are long and taxing, even by Cascade standards.
 The successful suitor will face many miles of trail, challenging route-finding to avoid heinous brush, and massive elevation gain.
 A natural strategy would be to climb the peak in the course of the magnificent Ptarmigan Traverse

 The standard approach is from the west via the Downey Creek Trail and Bachelor Creek route.
-Alas, with the Suiattle River Road washed out and unlikely to be repaired, this approach is still 15 tough miles (down from 23 miles when the washout hampered access).
+With the Suiattle River Road finally repaired, this approach is still 15 tough miles (down from 23 miles when the washout hampered access).
 Drive State Route 530 north from Darrington or south from Rockport and turn east on the Suiattle River road No. 26.
-Drive this road to the washout (mile 12) and hike 7.5 more miles to Downey Creek Campground and the original trailhead, elevation 1450'.
+Drive this road 19.5 miles to Downey Creek Campground and the original trailhead, elevation 1450'.
 Subsequent mileages from this point.
 Hike the Downey Creek Trail 6.5 miles to Six Mile Campsite (2440').
 Continue up the unmaintained Bachelor Creek route starting on the north side of the stream but crossing to the south at 9.5 miles (3700').